Steve Mann – Prior Art: Art of Record for Personal Safety

-Since 1980, Mann has worn an evolving prototype.
-It involves a computer screen attached to a pair of sunglasses with video, audio and data links to the Internet.
-It is a device that causes the eye itself to function as both camera and display.
-A computer-controlled laser light source is directed into the eye and is made to be responsive to rays of light that have otherwise entered the eye.
-The continuous data stream that results was, for a two-year period between 1994 and 1996, continuously available for visitors on the HTML and is just one part of a complex project that underpins Manns alignment of prosthetic computing with socio-political critique.
+Since 1980 he has on a full-time basis worn an evolving prototype that combines a computer screen attached to a pair of sunglasses with video, audio and data links to the Internet.
+The continuous data-stream that results, which was for two years, from 1994-1996, continuously available for anyone to view on the web, is one part of a complex project that underpins his development of prosthetic computing with socio-political critique.

 Although Mann’s inventions may have the potential improve the life of the blind or people with Alzheimer’s, the show at TPW chose to focus on his work’s more theatrical edge.
 This includes a performative investigation into the surveillant nature of contemporary society.